Aniketkhote/refreshed/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: jonataslaw
+assignees: Aniketkhote
 ---

 **ATTENTION: DO NOT USE THIS FIELD TO ASK SUPPORT QUESTIONS.
 USE THE PLATFORM CHANNELS FOR THIS.
 THIS SPACE IS DEDICATED ONLY FOR BUGS DESCRIPTION.**
 **Fill in the template.
 Issues that do not respect the model will be closed.**